Plants and Shrubs Attractive to Birds Creating a bird friendly habitat

 Leaving areas untidy allows birds room to forage and we know blackbirds love leaf litter and, by extension, bark chippings.
 Instead of hard landscaping paths, consider bark chippings to make paths wildlife friendly.

-We know birds like shrubs with berries to provide autumn and winter food, but they also like insects and shrubs which attract insects of all types are popular.
+We know birds like shrubs with berries to provide autumn and winter food, but they also like insects.
+This means that shrubs which attract insects of all types are bird friendly.

 Planting shrubs and trees to attract birds.